ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 You can learn more about the variety of grants program available at Optimism [here](allocations/#ecosystem-fund).
 As a reminder, your work should be published to a public GitHub repo.

-## What projects are using the AttestationStation?
+## What projects are writing attestations to the AttestationStation?

 [Optimism's Citizen house](https://community.optimism.io/docs/governance/citizens-house/), [redacted], and more are all using the AttestationStation!
 If your project is using the AttestationStation make a PR including how you're using it to be added to the list 😊